 Nestled within the thorns of colonial conquest and tragedy are Lawrence’s personal relationships, and these are part of what makes “Dreamers of the Day” really sing.
 Barnett details his deep friendships, especially with Dahoum, with clarity and tenderness in equal measure with some gentle cartooning.
 Like the Barnett present in the narrative, Dahoum’s face is often cheerful, vibrant and full of hope, and the Lawrence here is clearly smitten (though to what extent is unclear.)
 The page that follows is a mirror of the black page documenting Jamal Khashoggi’s brutal murder earlier, and that visual marker of tragedy makes Barnett’s measured lettering land even harder.

 Lawrence lost and gained much in his brief life.
 Barnett’s methodical journey through his effects chronicles these peaks and valleys with the clarity of a historian and the sensitivity of an artist.
-This book’s chock full of small visual details that measure out her journey as much as Lawrence’s, from the top-down views of her various meals to the Syrian-inspired designs that flow through the latter half of the text.
+This book’s chock full of small visual details that measure out his journey as much as Lawrence’s, from the top-down views of his various meals to the Syrian-inspired designs that flow through the latter half of the text.
 A few pages here and there suffer from crowding, but Barnett and Lawrence remain visual touchstones we can depend on for clarity throughout.